-- 10. Accessibility: Install all components, valves, control devices, etc. where they are accessible for operation and maintenance without use of portable ladders.
-Provide platforms, stairways, fixed ladders, etc. as required. - 11.
+- a.
+Piping labeling shall include color coded arrows, with the line number, commodity inside and direction at regular intervals over the pipe jacketing. - 9.
+All systems shall be properly cleaned and flushed and tested prior to energizing. - 10.
+Accessibility: Install all components, valves, control devices, etc. where they are accessible for operation and maintenance without use of portable ladders, where practical.
+Otherwise, platforms, stairways, catwalks, fixed ladders, etc. shall be required to provide safe access for operation and maintenance. - 11.
 Pipe Sizing: Piping shall be sized for maximum flows in the chilled water pipe not to exceed 12 feet per second (fps) in mains and 10 fps in branches to coils and pumps.
 Maximum pipe velocity of 12 fps for piping 8" and larger.
 All piping shall be sized to not exceed a pressure drop of 4-ft head per 100 feet of piping.
 The dedicated branch coil piping runs out to each coil shall be sized for the individual coil size and chiller flow capacity calculated at new design conditions. - 12.
-Provide individual sub-meter for the chilled water and heating hot water lines from the CUP to each tenant area with option for future remote data gathering connection. - 13.
+Sub-meter: Provide individual sub-meter for the chilled water and heating hot water lines from the CUP to each building, terminal, and tenant area with option for future remote data gathering connection. - a.
+These tenant areas include: - (1) Concessions: Provide submeter for each concession space. - (2) Any space with major chilled water and heating hot water loads, not covered by lease agreement. - b.
+See LAWA DCH Submetering Policy. - 13.
 CUP Heating Hot Water Design Supply/Return Temperatures: - a.
-Primary Loop 220/170 degrees F. - b.
-Secondary Loop 180/140 degrees F. - 14.
+Primary Loop 220/170 degrees F - b.
+Secondary Loop 180/145 degrees F. - 14.
 CUP Chilled Water Design Supply/Return Temperatures: - a.
 40/56 degrees F. The CUP operates most efficiently with a 16 degree F delta T.